tamirdresher/RxInAction/README.md

 # RxInAction
-This respository includes the source code for the [Reactive Extensions in Action book](http://manning.com/)
+This respository includes the source code for the [Reactive Extensions in Action](http://manning.com/)  book.